runbotics/runbotics/runbotics/runbotics-cli/README.md

 $ npm run start
 ```

-in order to use the global `rb` command in development environment, make sure to uninstall `@runbotics/runbotics-cli` and follow these steps
+in order to use locally build `/runbotics/runbotics-cli` with `rb` command in development environment, make sure to uninstall `@runbotics/runbotics-cli` and follow these steps

 ```bash
 # Install yarn globally